amrlafi/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 You must provision a few resources in Azure before you start developing the solution.
 Ensure all resources use the same resource group for easier cleanup.

 In this exercise, you will provision a blob storage account using the Hot tier, and create two containers within to store uploaded photos and exported CSV files.
 You will then provision two Function Apps instances, one you will deploy from Visual Studio, and the other you will manage using the Azure portal.
 Next, you will create a new Event Grid topic.
-After that, you will create an Azure Cosmos DB account with two collections.
+After that, you will create an Azure Storage account with two tables.
 Finally, you will provision a new Cognitive Services Computer Vision API service for applying object character recognition (OCR) on the license plates.

 ### Help references